Management Category

 ID Characteristics

-Size: Adult mussels are very small, up to 3 cm.
+Size: In general, adult mussels are very small.
 Recently settled mussels are only a few millimetres long and feel like sandpaper.
-Larval forms are free swimming and are not visible to the naked eye.
+Larval forms are free-swimming and are not visible to the naked eye.

 Shape: Propeller blade or “D” shaped.